tzwel/Absence/README.md

 <h4 align="center"> An (heavily WIP) open-source Gelbooru client </h4>

 ## ⚠️ Disclaimer:
-This client is still in early development stage.
+Absence is still in early development stage.
 Everything (code, ui, etc.) is a subject to change or even break.
 No stable releases are planned for now.

 ## Dependencies:
 [Node](https://nodejs.org)